uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

   - Submit accounting adjustments
   - Construction Industry Scheme
   - Finalise business income End of Period Statement (EOPS)
-  - Tax calculation (formerly 'Retrieve a tax calculation')
+  - Tax calculations (formerly 'Retrieve a tax calculation')

 - Move the content of the following sections to other sections in Business and Property Income section: